Exercising in your 20’s or 30’s: Easy! Right?

 I did a lot of yoga years ago, and I loved it.
 When I lived in Miami, I went to different yoga studios and had my favorite teachers, but didn’t want to get attached to any specific person or form, so I always tried out new places.

 I was in good “yoga” shape.
 I did it for more than ten years, but I was not a yoga acrobat – I liked slow practices with long stretches and deep breathing.
-Five years of no yoga is a long time, and getting back into it has been difficult, frustrating, and awkward, so I changed my mindset.
+Yoga was like exercising for my body and mind.

 Adrienne starts the class by setting the pace: slow.
 I think it’s important when a teacher knows how to slow down our energy to get into yoga mode.
 It helps us focus on what we are doing and, most importantly, be aware of our capabilities so we don’t get hurt.